alexcolls/linkedin-spider/.github/PYPI_SETUP.md

 4. The workflow will automatically:
    - Build the package
    - Publish to PyPI
-   - Make it available via `pip install linkedin-spider`
+   - Make it available via `pip install linkedin-tarantula`

 ### Method 2: Manual Workflow Trigger